tinglu/tinglu.github.io/_posts/2018-01-11-automata-theory-by-stanford.md

 This is my study notes of [Automata Theory](https://lagunita.stanford.edu/courses/course-v1:ComputerScience+Automata+Fall2016/info) offered by Jeff Ullman at Stanford Online in the theory of automata and languages.
+The notes below contain my summaries and lecture materials.

 ## W1: Finite Automata